 Data Center Security

-Data centers are often physical locations, making them susceptible to hardware-based attacks like those carried out by rogue devices.
+Data centers, often being physical facilities, are vulnerable to hardware-based attacks, particularly those involving rogue devices.
 These devices can be introduced through insider threats, whether intentional or accidental.
-Employees and subcontractors pose significant risks due to their access to sensitive data and critical infrastructure.
-Supply chain attacks can also introduce compromised hardware.
+Employees, contractors, and third-party vendors present significant risks due to their access to sensitive data and critical infrastructure.
+Compromised hardware can also be introduced via supply chain attacks, even before equipment is deployed.

 Key Features of Sepio’s Assets Risk Management

-Sepio offers an advanced solution to address the unique challenges faced by modern data centers.
-Here are some key features:
+Sepio offers a powerful hardware data center security solution to address the unique challenges faced by modern data centers.
+Key features include:

 • Comprehensive Asset Visibility: Sepio enables the complete physical layer visibility of all connected assets on your network.
 This includes devices connected via USB or network interfaces.

 • Hardware-Based Risk Assessment: The platform assesses the risk associated with each hardware asset.
-Identifying potential vulnerabilities and threats from malicious devices (Hardware Cyber Security).
+Identifying potential vulnerabilities and threats from malicious devices.

 • Real-Time Risk Management: Sepio provides robust risk management capabilities for all hardware assets.
-It detects and mitigates risks in real-time, ensuring your infrastructure remains secure (Asset Risk Management).
+It detects and mitigates risks in real-time, ensuring your infrastructure remains secure.

 • Detection and Mitigation of Malicious Assets: The solution detect and mitigate risks from malicious assets in enterprise environments.
 It covers a wide array of devices, ensuring comprehensive protection.

 • Blocking and Control Options: Sepio can block each USB port, disabling risky assets immediately upon connection.
-This real-time blocking capability plays a crucial role in preventing potential security breaches (Preventing USB Attacks).
+This real-time blocking capability plays a crucial role in preventing potential security breaches.

 • Policy Configuration: Users can easily configure granular policies tailored to their specific needs or opt for Sepio’s default settings.
 These policies help manage and control the usage of USB and network interfaces effectively.